jessiepelosi/plexaurids/README.md

 <b> Data </b>

-This directory contains the assembled transcriptomes, annotation files, and XXX.
+This directory contains the assembled transcriptomes, annotation files, and alignments.

+All sequence data has been deposited in NCBI.

+Cleaned transcriptome reads are available under BioProject PRJNA675782.

+Single loci sequenced via Sanger Dideoxy are available under accessions XXXX.

 <b> Analysis </b>